mircealungu/mircea/thoughtstream.md

 **

 a book on "how would famous people" program.
 Dalai Lama: he would certainly not get angry with ugly code.
-Jesus Christ: would spend 50% of the time thinking about the reader of his code (love the other as you would love yourself).
+Jesus: would spend 50% of the time thinking about the reader of his code (love the other as you would love yourself).
 LR is interested in becoming a co-author :)

 April, 4th